Simune-Team/siesta/Docs/developer/ford-pages/contributions.md

 	functions.

 * Always declare precisions using `real(dp)`, the older `real*8` is not an ANSI standard.
 The module [[precision]] contains the necessary complex, real and integer precisions required.

-* Assigning constants to variables should always specify precision via the suffix `double = 0._dp`
+* Assigning constants to variables should specify precision via the suffix `double = 0._dp`

 * Defining pointers should declare them as `=> null()` upon declaration